Overlrd/today-i-learned/django/data_models_queries.md

 ## Retrieving a filtered object
 For retrieving specifif objetcs , filters are very usefull.
 A filter looks like : ```filter(**kwargs)``` and return a queryset containing object matching with the given parameters.

 ```python
 q1 = Entry.objects.all().filter(pub_date__year = 2006)
 ```

-Here We're retrieving all the Entries published in 2006 And we can add another filter to this queryset like :
+Here We're retrieving a QuerySet of all the Entries published in 2006 And we can add another filter to this queryset like :

 ```python